 Perimenopause

-The transition to menopause, causing irregular periods, hot flashes, and fatigue.
+Perimenopause is the transition to menopause, typically starting in the 40s.
+Hormonal fluctuations cause irregular periods, hot flashes, sleep problems, and fatigue.

 Common Age